ClimFlows/.github/profile/README.md

 Since each independent package deliberately focuses on a limited task, the progress of the ecosystem towards usefulness is demonstrated by achieving milestones where existing packages are composed into a 'useful product'.
 Our first milestones are:

 * a differentiable dry, hydrostatic, global atmospheric solver.
 Possibly based on spherical harmonics.
-* a dry general circulation model with generic thermodynamics and simplistic but physically-consistent parameterizations for radiation, turbulence and convection.
+* a dry atmospheric general circulation model with generic thermodynamics and simplistic but physically-consistent parameterizations for radiation, turbulence and convection.
 * an implicit-LES Boussinesq/anelastic solver in logically-Cartesian domains

 ## Language